yptsang/sg4lscm/README.md

-Plan to update more games for fun and meaningful learning :)
+More serious games for fun and meaningful learning :)
+Let's practice your SCM knowledge and skills!